zapjanice/zapjanice/README.md

 😄 I'm excited about the future with AI.

 ⚡ Besides coding, I bake 🍞 or take pictures 📷 of flowers 💐

-📫 Connect with me from my linkedin: https://www.linkedin.com/in/janice-koh-kar-oon/
 <!--
 **zapjanice/zapjanice** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.